Jeanne H. McDonald, Esq.

 Her expertise ranges from issues affecting triplexes and quadriplexes, on the smaller end of the scale, to problems faced by large-scale, self-managed developments, such as employee relations, corporate maintenance, dealings with contractors and other vendors, owner-Board disputes, and more.
 She has extensive experience with issues relating to unusually formed associations, such as trusts, stock co-operatives, own-your-own apartments, older planned developments which do not fall under the laws applicable to common interest developments, and master and sub-association relations.

-Ms. McDonald regularly teaches extension courses on association management and law at West Los Angeles College in Culver City, as well as College of the Canyons in Santa Clarita.
+Ms. McDonald has taught extension courses on association management and law at West Los Angeles College in Culver City, as well as College of the Canyons in Santa Clarita.
 She has written articles for various trade magazines servicing the community association industry.

 Ms. McDonald graduated from Whittier College School of Law where she was on the Dean's List for academic excellence and the Honor Roll.
 Ms. McDonald was also an editor of the Law Review.